Kentucky

 Last Updated: June 2016

-Kentucky has not focused its efforts on policies to encourage energy-efficient transportation besides creating a state freight plan, leaving significant room for growth.
+Kentucky has not focused its efforts on policies to encourage energy-efficient transportation besides creating a state freight plan with some relevant implementation strategies for efficient freight, leaving significant room for growth.

 Transportation and Land use Integration: No policy in place or proposed.